abhi3700/My_Learning_Databases/Mongo/README.md

       unbound           none
       ```

-      This error is not concerning as the service would be manually run in a separate terminal.
+      This error is not concerning as the service can manually be run in a separate terminal.

   - ✅ manually as a background process, run:

     - `$ mongod --config /opt/homebrew/etc/mongod.conf --fork`, but it would fail with the following error:

-    ```console
+    ```sh
     ❯ mongod --config /opt/homebrew/etc/mongod.conf --fork

     about to fork child process, waiting until server is ready for connections.